FIWARE/tutorials.Linked-Data/README.md

 # Architecture

-Our demo application will only make use of one FIWARE component - the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/).
-Usage of the Orion Context Broker is sufficient for an application to qualify as _“Powered by FIWARE”_.
+The demo application will send and receive NGSI-LD calls to a compliant context broker.
+Since both NSGI v2 and NSGI-LD interfaces are available to an experimental version fo the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/), our demo application will only make use of one FIWARE component.

 Currently, the Orion Context Broker relies on open source [MongoDB](https://www.mongodb.com/) technology to keep persistence of the context data it holds.
 Therefore, the architecture will consist of two elements: